MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-desktop-flows-pip.md

 > - This is a preview feature.
 > - Preview features aren’t meant for production use and may have restricted functionality.
 > - These features are available before an official release so that customers can get early access and provide feedback.
+> - Triggering desktop flows from cloud flows in picture-in-picture requires Power Automate for desktop v2.43 or later.

 ## Prerequisites